• Skip to main content

 What are the taxes on Cannabis?

-• 15% excise tax on the first wholesale sale (calculated on the Fair Market Value).
+• • 15% excise tax on the first wholesale sale (calculated by the Fair Market Value provided by the Department of Taxation on a quarterly basis).

-Is the retail excise tax imposed on the original price or discounted price?
+Is the retail excise tax imposed on the original price of the product or is it calculated a different way?

 Is the retail sales tax imposed on the original price or the price plus the retail excise tax?